xuanli-ac/TOPF_movie_selection/README.md

 ### code structure
 1. classification - code for performing sex classification within each movie clip, evaluating performance, significance and feature importance, as well as detail settings of each classification algorithm ('*.txt').

+2. neo-regression - code for performing prediction of continous targets (e.g., fluid intelligence scores, PMAT24_A_CR), evaluating performance, significance and feature importance, as well as machine learning settings ('*.txt').

-2. crossprediction - code for performing classification across movie clips
+3. crossprediction - code for performing classification across movie clips

-3. movie_feature_extraction - code for extract movie features using the pliers toolbox (McNamara et al., 2017).
+4. movie_feature_extraction - code for extract movie features using the pliers toolbox (McNamara et al., 2017).
 Movie stimuli can be downloaded at https://db.humanconnectome.org/.

+5. post-analysis - code for analysis of the effect of inter-subject synchrony on prediction scores with necessary data

 ### results
 Examples of results can be found under '/results_summary'.